softwareventures/yarn-recursive/README.md

 Takes your tree and checks for package.json in every folder and runs `yarn` in every folder.

+This is a fork of the [original project][1], with bug fixes, and performance and sanity patches.

 ## Arguments

 You can add arguments when running the command